umr4nlp/umr-guidelines/guildeines.md

 ## Part 3.
 Document-Level Representation
 ### Part 3-1.
 Coreference
+Anaphorical expressions such as pronouns cannot be properly interpreted without identifying their referents.
+This is generally done by linking an anaphorical expression to a named entity that is self-identifiable without additional context, a process generally known as *coreference* in the field of NLP.
+Coreference is an established NLP task, and the goal here is identifying the most relevant types of coreference the UMR framework.

 ### Part 3-2.
 Temporal Dependency

 ### Part 3-3.
 Modal Dependency

 The modal annotation takes the form of dependency structures: each event receives an annotation